10 Practical Ideas For Better Project-Based Learning In Your Classroom

 Being able to work together will definitely keep students more engaged in the work, especially since they become responsible to each other and to themselves for the completion of the project.
 There is less chance of students giving up or giving in mediocre work when they are being counted on by peers and are having fun.

-2) Choose skills to be worked on instead of specific topics.
+2) Better project-based learning chooses skills to be worked on instead of specific topics.

 The goals of education focus on helping students to build the skills that they will need for their future.
 These skills involve being able to collaborate, write well, read between the lines, infer meaning, organize information, find solutions to problems, research effectively, and learn about their place in the world.